National Strategy for Electronics Stewardship (NSES)

 On this page:

-The National Strategy for Electronics Stewardship (NSES) provides recommendations on steps the federal government, businesses, and all Americans can take toward achieving the goals identified by President Obama in Executive Order 13693, “Planning for Federal Sustainability in the Next Decade.”
+The National Strategy for Electronics Stewardship (NSES) provides recommendations on steps the federal government, businesses, and all Americans can take toward achieving the goals identified in Executive Order 13693, “Planning for Federal Sustainability in the Next Decade.”

 The NSES results from collaboration among 16 federal departments and agencies, collectively known as the Interagency Task Force on Electronics Stewardship, as well as consultation with stakeholders from the electronics, retail, and recycling industries; environmental organizations; state and local governments; and concerned citizens.
 It has the following goals:

-- Build incentives for design of greener electronics and enhance science, research, and technology development in the United States.
+- Build incentives for design of environmentally preferable electronics and enhance science, research, and technology development in the United States.

 - Ensure that the federal government leads by example.